How to Charge an Electric Car

 - The charger will automatically adapt to the electric car, the power grid and your fuse rating.

-(If the car does not start charging, check that charging is activated in your car and that the connectors are properly plugged in.
-If charging still does not start, check what it might be under troubleshooting on page 30.)
+(If the car does not start charging, check that charging is activated in your car and that the connectors are properly plugged in.)

 When to Charge at Home